-Kamon, the Japanese family crest is an indication of a family’s origins.
+Kamon, the Japanese family crest, indicates a family’s origins.
 Unlike the coat of arms, it doesn’t belong to an individual but to a family.
 Foreigners can have one if they wish.
 Inheriting the Kamon from generation to generation will encourage a family to prosper for a long time to come.

 What is Kamon in Japan?